elis-wind/PhD/Data_constitution/readme.md

-# Data Costitution scripts
+# Data Constitution scripts

-## `adjectives.py`
+## `no_duplicates.py`

-*Gets raw tables of adjectives + frequencies from Web Scraping*
+*Drops duplicates for tables of adjectives + adds frequencies*

 **Input**

-- A folder with .txt file per segment & corpus with:
+- A folder with .txt file per segment & corpus (from Web Scraping) with:

     - Adjectival lemma
     - Lemma count